lpacher/lae/fpga/practicum/1_arty/README.md

 <br />

-Xilinx FPGAs are programmed using the **JTAG protocol**.
-In the past a dedicated (and expensive) **programming cable**, namely _Xilinx USB Platform Cable_, was required to program FPGA boards from a host computer.
-This dedicated cable (still in use for particular applications) **connects to a host computer USB port** (in the past to the "old style" serial port instead) and converts USB data into JTAG data.<br />

-For easier programming, the majority of new modern FPGA boards equipped with a Xilinx device provides an **on-board dedicated circuitry** that **converts USB to JTAG without the need of a dedicated cable**.
-That is, you can easily program your board by using a simple **USB Type A/Type B** or **USB Type A/micro USB** cable connected between the host computer and the board without the need of a dedicated programming cable.

-On Digilent Arty/ Arty A7 boards this conversion is performed by an integrated circuit by **FTDI (Future Technology Devices International)**.
-As already mentioned this circuitry has been left undocumented, but you can easily recognize the FTDI chip on the board close to the micro-USB connector.

-In order to make the board visible to the host computer the operating system has to **properly recognize the on-board USB/JTAG hardware** requiring a specific **driver**.
+In order to make the board visible to the host computer the operating system has to **properly recognize the on-board FTDI USB/JTAG hardware** requiring a specific **driver**.
 The **Xilinx USB/Digilent driver** is responsible for this.

 By default the _Install Cable Drivers_ option is already selected in the Xilinx Vivado installation wizard, thus at the end of the Vivado installation process cable drivers **should be automatically installed for you** on the system (this is the reason for which admin privileges are required to install the software).

 Follow below instructions to check proper cable drivers installation.
+In case cable drivers are **NOT installed** on your machine you can **manually install cable drivers** without the need of a new scratch installation of the Vivado Design Suite as already described into [**fpga/labs/lab0/README.md**](../../labs/lab0/README.md) instructions.

 <br />